7 July - 25 July 2025, Fred Kavli Knowledge Center, Eresfjord, Norway

 Some speakers will join in-person and others remotely.
 Due to administrative issues, we are currently unable to broadcast the talks openly via Zoom.

-The deadline for applications was March 31st at 11:59PM CET.
+The deadline for applications is March 31st at 11:59PM CET.
 The results of the selection process will be communicated by email around mid April.

-The summer school is aimed at PhD students, but Master's students and postdocs (as well as those transitioning between any of these) are also welcome to apply.
+The summer school is aimed at PhD students, but Master's students who are expected to have defended their thesis by the time the school starts and postdocs in their first year are also welcome to apply.

 There are no registration fees for the school.
 Accommodation and food (except for alcohol) will be covered by the school for all students selected to participate.
 Participating students must attend the school in person for its whole duration.
 Students should expect to be assigned a shared bedroom.